kasperrt/flarum-ext-auth-dataporten/README.md

 https://dashboard.dataporten.no/

-## Credits
+## Other

-This is a rewrite of the Google Authenticator extension for Flarum: https://github.com/johnhearfield/flarum-ext-oauth-google
+- Makes use of the OAuth 2.0 Client https://github.com/thephpleague/oauth2-client